BlenderVR/manual/manual/components/configuration-file.rst

     </system>

 The ``root`` parameter specifies the root path of blenderVR (where resides the ``blenderVR`` python script, the ``modules`` folder, etc.).
-By default, it is set to blenderVR root path on the console computer. owever, due to `not homogenous paths between nodes <#anchor>`_, you may have to define it for each system.
+By default, it is set to blenderVR root path on the console computer.
+However, due to `not homogeneous paths between nodes <#anchor>`_, you may have to define it for each system.

 See `Anchor <#anchor>`_ to know the purpose of anchor parameter.